-The bankruptcy process exists to provide protection to people who cannot pay off their debts so that those people can get back on track and make a fresh financial start.
-If you are feeling crushed and overwhelmed by debt, you may want to consider whether bankruptcy is right for you.
+Bankruptcy law provides protection to people who cannot pay off their debts so that those people can get back on track and make a fresh financial start.
+Bankruptcy cases generally fall under federal law and claims must be filed with the U.S. Bankruptcy Court.

-- Chapter 7 debt relief: This type of bankruptcy provides immediate cancellation of your eligible debts when the bankruptcy is approved.
-More people qualify for Chapter 7 than many believe.
+- Chapter 7 Debt Relief: This type of bankruptcy provides immediate cancellation of your eligible debts when the bankruptcy is approved.
+Many people qualify for Chapter 7.

 Our experienced bankruptcy attorneys will carefully examine your eligibility and help you sort out the differences between these very different types of bankruptcy.

-Different people file bankruptcy for different reasons, and everyone has their own priorities when it comes to debt relief.
-At John T. Turco & Associates, we have experience with many different types of bankruptcy cases, and we are fully prepared to address any of the following issues and concerns:
+Different people file for bankruptcy for different reasons, and everyone has their own priorities when it comes to debt relief.
+We have experience with many different types of bankruptcy cases, and we are fully prepared to address any of the following issues and concerns:

 - Foreclosure assistance

 - How to prepare for filing bankruptcy

 - Life after bankruptcy